Limbo Mac Review

 It has been noted in Steam that Limbo will not play on any Macs released before 2009.
 That being said, Limbo isn't a very demanding game.

 - Video Card: 256MB shared or dedicated RAM (ATI or NVidia)

 - No leaderboards to compare scores between friends

-Without giving you a great story, the developers did a great job on making this game feel interesting and specially different.
-There’s a variety of elements that will prevent you from getting bored, but it is its specific art style and atmosphere that really draws you in.
-It’s also this art-style that will ensure Limbo will age very well.
-Overall, Playdead has done a fantastic job with Limbo and I can’t wait to see what new games they will have in store for us in the future!
+Without giving you a great story, the developers did a great job of making this game feel interesting and especially different.
+There's a variety of elements that will prevent you from getting bored, but it is its specific art style and atmosphere that really draws you in.
+It's also this art-style that will ensure Limbo will age very well.
+Overall, Playdead has done a fantastic job with Limbo and I can't wait to see what new games they will have in store for us in the future!